Betrayed in the Workplace? 7 Steps for Healing

-- Give employees support.
 When the betrayed feel vulnerable, helpless, or victimized, support — in the form of information, relationships, new perspectives, coaching, and encouragement — is important for leaders and coworkers to give to help calm the conflict.
-Sometimes, just talking with a trusted colleague or coworker is good therapy; other times it helps to seek counseling or other outside resources.
+Sometimes, just talking with a trusted colleague or coworker is good therapy; other times, it helps to seek counseling or other outside resources.

-- Reframe the experience.
 After a betrayal, people feel vulnerable and contract their focus.
-They have a hard time seeing a bigger picture.
+They have a hard time seeing the bigger picture.
 Ask questions that open up new ways to think about the situation: What role did I play?
 How can I change my response?
 What choices or options do I have now?

-- Forgive.
 Forgiveness isn’t about letting others off the hook — it’s about freeing yourself of anger, bitterness, and resentment.
-Forgiveness is about shifting from blame to problem solving.
+Forgiveness is about shifting from blame to problem-solving.

-Still struggling?
-You may want to read more about why trust is so important for team success or how better conversations at your organization can lead to a better culture.
+Still struggling with a betrayal in the workplace?
+You may want to read more about why trust is so important for team success or how you can give effective feedback in a way to talk about intentions and impact.